Kubernetes Interview Questions

 Load Balancing is one of the most common and standard ways of exposing the services.
 There are two types of load balancing in K8s and they are:

 Internal load balancer – This type of balancer automatically balances loads and allocates the pods with the required incoming load.

 External Load Balancer – This type of balancer directs the traffic from the external loads to backend pods.

 3. What the following in the Deployment configuration file mean?

 spec: containers: - name: USER_PASSWORD valueFrom: secretKeyRef: name: some-secret key: password

 USER_PASSWORD environment variable will store the value from the password key in the secret called "some-secret" In other words, you reference a value from a Kubernetes Secret.

-22. What is the difference between Docker Swarm and Kubernetes?
+4. Can you explain the differences between Docker Swarm and Kubernetes?